Cosima De Vito: 2004: Cosima

-After recovery from her throat nodules, Cosima De Vito was unable to negotiate a suitable record deal and funded her own label, (CDV Records) with the financial help of her family.
+After recovery from her throat nodules, De Vito was unable to negotiate a suitable record deal and funded her own label, (CDV Records) with the financial help of her family.
 Her managers, Constantine Nellis and Ted Gardner, "took on the singer after she was widely shunned by local record companies".
 For her independent album, Cosima, she flew to Los Angeles to have ten of its eleven tracks penned by Diane Warren (Celine Dion, Christina Aguilera, and Aerosmith) who commented "When I heard her sing I was blown away ...
 Cosima is a younger, edgier Celine Dion".
-On 9 August 2004 Cosima's first single, the double A-sided, "When the War Is Over" / "One Night Without You", was released.
+On 9 August 2004 her first single, the double A-sided, "When the War Is Over" / "One Night Without You", was released.
 "When the War Is Over" is a cover of a Cold Chisel ballad and "One Night Without Your" was one of Warren's tracks.
 It debuted at No. 1 in the ARIA Singles Chart ahead of fellow Australian Idol Paulini's "Angel Eyes" and Australian singer-songwriter, Missy Higgins' "Scar" (both had reached No. 1 earlier).
 The single was certified platinum by ARIA for shipment of 70,000 units by December 2004.
 An alternate version of the song, with production similar to her live idol performance, was recorded before working with Diane Warren.
 This version was not released as the overall sound was different from the rest of the album and so a new version (which was later released as the single) was recorded.
 On 11 October 2004 her self-titled debut album, Cosima, was released.
 It debut at No. 2 on the ARIA Albums Chart and No. 1 on the Independent charts.
 While it was certified gold, for shipment of 35,000 units by ARIA, it quickly left the Top 50 after spending only a few weeks in the charts.